-Patients who work with computers or read text will benefit from near position telescopic glasses (usually full diameter telescope glasses) They’re much more portable than handheld or digital magnifiers, and they don’t require you to hold anything for long periods of time.
+Patients who work with computers or read text will benefit from near position telescopic glasses (usually full diameter telescope glasses).
+They’re much more portable than handheld or digital magnifiers.
+They don’t require you to hold anything for long periods of time.
 Each duty has its own set of magnification, focus, field, and weight requirements.
 Reading, computer use, painting, stitching, and playing cards are all activities that our patients enjoy.

 Low vision microscope reading glasses are also recommended for macular degeneration patients who want to improve their reading vision.
 The glasses will amplify the fonts, making them simpler to read for the patient.

 Reading Telescope glasses are telescopic devices developed for use in the workplace and at a distance for reading.
 They provide a longer working distance than a comparable-powered microscope (reading lens), while yet retaining a sufficient magnification level.
 Students, electricians, and office professionals are just a few of the people who would benefit from such assistance.